Students gathered around a laptop at the EMBER mock lab session

 Yes, students can choose to register for one, two, three, or all four courses.

-During the real-time tutorial weeks, the EMBER courses run every day at the listed times on the Live Tutorials schedule on this page.
+During the real-time tutorial weeks, the EMBER courses run every day at the listed times on the Live Tutorials schedule that will be announced.
 Each workshop is run twice to allow students to attend every workshop if they wish.

 This program is designed to ease your worries.
 It will support you, help you make the transition to university a smooth one and will welcome you a little early to the Fireball Family.